cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   for token in tokens {
     onChainDenom = constructOnChainDenom(token.denom.trace, token.denom.base)
-    // we are the source if the denomination is not prefixed
-    // Since this is refunding an outgoing packet, we can check if the tokens were originally from the receiver
+    // Since this is refunding an outgoing packet, we can check if the tokens
-    // by checking if the tokens were prefixed by our channel end's identifiers. if !isTracePrefixed(packet.sourcePort, packet.sourceChannel, token) {
+    // were originally from the receiver by checking if the tokens were prefixed
+    // by our channel end's identifiers.
+    if !isTracePrefixed(packet.sourcePort, packet.sourceChannel, token) {
       // sender was source chain, unescrow tokens back to sender escrowAccount = channelEscrowAddresses[packet.sourceChannel]